teamplify/teamplify-runner/README.md

  > `ssl_port = 443`.
 This requirement comes from the
  > [Let's Encrypt HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge),
  > which does not support custom ports.
 However, you can still use custom HTTP and
- > HTTPS ports if you provide your own SSL certificates.
+ > HTTPS ports if you provide your own SSL certificates or use an external proxy
+ > with `use_ssl = external`.

 - `host` - domain name on which the Teamplify web interface will be running.
 It must be created in advance, and pointed to the server where you have